awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Close the Group Policy Management Editor\.
 You can now use this Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces\.

-## Enable or Disable Local Printer Support for Windows WorkSpaces<a name="gp_local_printers"></a>
+## Configure Printer Support for Windows WorkSpaces<a name="gp_local_printers"></a>

+By default, Amazon WorkSpaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.

+Advanced remote printing for Windows clients lets you use specific features of your printer, such as double\-sided printing, but it requires installation of the matching printer driver on the host side\.

+Remote printing is implemented as a virtual channel\.
+If virtual channels are disabled, remote printing does not function\.

-By default, Amazon WorkSpaces disables local printer redirection\.
-For Windows WorkSpaces, you can use Group Policy settings to enable this feature if needed\.
+For Windows WorkSpaces, you can use Group Policy settings to configure printer support as needed\.

-**Note**
-Local printer support is not available for Amazon Linux Workspaces\.

 The Group Policy setting change takes effect after the WorkSpace's next Group Policy settings update and the session is restarted\.

-**To enable or disable local printer support**
+**To configure printer support**

 1. Make sure that the most recent [Amazon WorkSpaces Group Policy administrative template](#gp_install_template) is installed in your domain\.

-1. Open the Group Policy Management tool and navigate to and select the WorkSpaces Group Policy object for your WorkSpaces machine accounts\.
+1. Open the Group Policy Management tool on your Windows WorkSpace client and navigate to and select the WorkSpaces Group Policy object for your WorkSpaces machine accounts\.
 Choose **Action**, **Edit** in the main menu\.

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, **Classic Administrative Templates**, **PCoIP Session Variables**, and **Overridable Administration Defaults**\.

 1. Open the **Configure remote printing** setting\.

-1. In the **Configure remote printing** dialog box, choose **Enabled** or **Disabled**, and then choose one of the following settings:
+1. In the **Configure remote printing** dialog box, do one of the following:
+   + To enable Advanced remote printing, choose **Enabled**, and then under **Options,** **Configure remote printing**, choose **Basic and Advanced printing for Windows clients**\.
+To automatically use the client computer's current default printer, select **Automatically set default printer**\.
+   + To disable printing, choose **Enabled**, and then under **Options,** **Configure remote printing**, choose **Printing disabled**\.

+1. Choose **OK**\.

 By default, local printer auto\-redirection is disabled\.
 You can use Group Policy settings to enable this feature so that your local printer is set as the default printer every time you connect to your WorkSpace\.

+**Note**
+Local printer redirection is not available for Amazon Linux WorkSpaces\.

 **To enable local printer auto\-redirection**